 \subsection{Wavelet-based Conditional Diffusion Models}

-However, for some image restoration tasks, there are two challenges with the above conventional diffusion and reverse processes: 1) The forward diffusion with large time step $T$, typically set to $T=1000$, and small variance $\beta_t$ permits the assumption that the inverse denoising process becomes close to Gaussian, which results in costly inference time and computational resources consumption.
+However, for some image restoration tasks, there are two challenges with the above conventional diffusion and reverse processes: 1) The forward diffusion with large time step $T$, typically set to $T=1000$, and small variance $\beta_t$ permits the assumption that the denoising process becomes close to Gaussian, which results in costly inference time and computational resources consumption.
 2) Since the reverse process starts from a randomly sampled Gaussian noise, the diversity of the sampling process may lead to content inconsistency in the restored results, despite the conditioned input enforcing constraints on the distribution of the sampling results.

 To address these problems, we propose a wavelet-based conditional diffusion model (WCDM) that converts the input low-light image $I_{low}$ into the wavelet domain and performs the diffusion process on the average coefficient, which considerably reduces the spatial dimension for efficient restoration.
-In addition, we perform both the forward diffusion and reverse denoising processes in the training phase, which aids the model in achieving stable denoising during inference and avoiding content diversity.
+In addition, we perform both the forward diffusion and the denoising processes in the training phase, which aids the model in achieving stable sampling during inference and avoiding content diversity.
 The training approach of our wavelet-based conditional diffusion model is summarized in Algorithm~\ref{algo:1}.
-Specifically, we first perform the forward diffusion to optimize a noise estimator network via Eq.\ref{eq:8}, then adopt the sampled noise $\mathbf{\hat{x}}_T$ with conditioned input $\tilde{\mathbf{x}}$, i.e., the average coefficient $A_{low}^{k}$, for reverse denoising, resulting in the restored coefficient $\hat{A}_{low}^{k}$.
-The content consistency is realized by minimizing the L2 distance between the restored coefficient and the reference coefficient $A_{high}^{k}$.
+Specifically, we first perform the forward diffusion to optimize a noise estimator network via Eq.\ref{eq:8}, then adopt the sampled noise $\mathbf{\hat{x}}_T$ with conditioned input $\tilde{\mathbf{x}}$, i.e., the average coefficient $A_{low}^{K}$, for the denoising process, resulting in the restored coefficient $\hat{A}_{low}^{K}$.
+The content consistency is realized by minimizing the L2 distance between the restored coefficient and the reference coefficient $A_{high}^{K}$ which is only available during the training phase.
 Accordingly, the objective function Eq.\ref{eq:8} used to optimize the diffusion model is rewritten as: